Aaron Paul’s Baby Daughter Wore Adorable Tribute To ‘Breaking Bad’ At Comic-Con

 Aaron Paul married Lauren in 2013 and they welcomed daughter Story in February this year.

 Not surprisingly, the Breaking Bad spinoff Better Call Saul was a point of discussion on the panel.
-The spin-off, which is focused on Walter White and Jesse Pinkman’s crooked lawyer Saul Goodman is a prequel to the timeline of the original series.
+The spin-off, which is focused on Walter White and Jesse Pinkman’s crooked lawyer Saul Goodman, is a prequel to the timeline of the original series.

 Aaron Paul teased his potential appearance on the series leading to speculation about when the actor may appear as Pinkman.

-Better Call Saul Season 4 will premiere later this year in August and the co-showrunner Vince Gilligan shut down any rumors of Aaron Paul appearing in the upcoming season.
+Better Call Saul Season 4 will premiere later this year in August and co-showrunner Vince Gilligan shut down any rumors of Aaron Paul appearing in the upcoming season.

 Jesse’s Girl!
 Aaron Paul’s Daughter Wore a ‘Breaking Bad’ Costume to Comic-Con https://t.co/puJsIbEgdP pic.twitter.com/fN1YiyKUzr